pleiszenburg/zugbruecke/README.rst

 - Report bugs in zugbruecke here: `GitHub issue tracker`_
 - Report bugs in ctypes here: `Python tracker`_
-- Report bug in Wine here: `WineHQ Bug Tracking System`_
+- Report bugs in Wine here: `WineHQ Bug Tracking System`_

 Make sure you have read the chapter on `bugs`_ in zugbruecke's documentation.